PintaProject/PintaDemoExtension/readme.md

 ##Notes

-- It has a lib copy of the current Pinta.Core to build against, and that needs manual updating.
+- It has lib copies of the current Pinta.Core and Pinta.Tools to build against, and they currently need manual updating.
+(Need to look into automatic updates here.)

 - It builds a single dll that needs to be copied to Pinta's bin folder (when developing) or Pinta's install folder (installed Pinta).
+(A central add-in server is being worked on.)

 ## License

-As With the rest of Pinta, this is licensed under the MIT/X11 license.
+As with the rest of Pinta, this is licensed under the MIT/X11 license.